ecrane314/ce-demo/datastream/README.md

 1. Note Postgres coming soon. (as of Aug 2022)

-#BUG The gcloud connection-profiles create might have a bug.
-Notice no '=' allowed on hostname
+Fixed--- The `gcloud connection-profiles create` might have a bug.
+Notice no '=' allowed on hostname, throws error.
 #BUG gcloud datastreams streams create doesn't work without --force flag
 #BUG the gs:// prefix is not handled but does NOT throw an error even though it's invalid.
 You can click it in the Datastream UI and the GCS ui will tell you it's invalid.